BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Methodology

-To resolve this issue, we introduce offset noise \(\epsilon\) during the forward process, as depicted in Fig.~\ref{frame} (a).
-This involves adding extra bias noise onto the standard noise addition procedure, as shown in Fig.~\ref{off} and formalized in (\ref{eq9}):
+To address this issue, we apply offset noise \(\epsilon\) into the forward process to compensate the disturbance of low-frequency information, as illustrated in Fig.~\ref{frame}(a).
+This approach involves incorporating additional zero-frequency bias noise into the standard noise injection procedure, as demonstrated in Fig.~\ref{off} and mathematically defined in Equation (\ref{eq9}):

 where \(\Sigma\) is a covariance matrix of all ones, and \(\lambda\) is the weight of the bias noise.
 Bias noise is essentially zero-frequency noise, which can be derived from a one-pixel Gaussian noise using tensor broadcasting.
 The introduction of offset noise aims to completely eliminate the low-frequency information from real images during the noise addition process and ensure that the endpoints converge to true Gaussian noise.
 This modification broadens the spectrum of mean value variations in the generated images, thereby enhancing their resemblance to real images.